GRANDPARENTS’ RIGHTS ATTORNEYS IN MOUNT CLEMENS, MICHIGAN

 Grandparents’ Rights Attorneys Serving

 Often, grandparents face an uphill battle when trying to establish their right to spend time with their grandchildren.
 Enforcing your rights as a grandparent in Michigan may require the assistance of a skilled family law attorney.
 At Bowden Law, PLLC, we can examine the facts of your case and help you pursue your rights as a grandparent.
-We proudly serve clients in Clinton Township and surrounding areas of Michigan, including Macomb County and Sterling Heights.
+We proudly serve clients in Mount Clemens and surrounding areas of Michigan, including Macomb, Oakland, and Wayne counties.